Short Term Business Loans: The Essential Guide

 What are the disadvantages of Short-Term Business Loans?

 These business loans also have frequent repayment schedules.
-Small businesses typically have to repay short-term loans on daily or weekly schedules.
+Small businesses typically have to repay short-term loans on a daily or weekly schedule.

 While most STLs don’t require collateral, some do.
-Even when collateral is not required, you’ll typically have to sign a personal guarantee.
+Even when collateral is not needed, you’ll typically have to sign a personal guarantee.

 Pros & Cons